 The KaDeWe Group GmbH

-The persons authorised to represent the company are the Managing Directors André Maeder, Sean Hill and Dr. Michael Peterseim.
+The persons authorised to represent the company are the Managing Directors André Maeder and Dr. Michael Peterseim.
 The registered office and court of registration is Essen.
 The KaDeWe Group GmbH has its company address at the above address.

 1.1 Explanations on data protection